Medicaid Asset Protection Trust Attorney in Manhattan

 - A healthcare proxy describing your healthcare wishes and who gets to make choices about your care in case you’re incapacitated

-Talk to a Manhattan Medicaid Asset Protection Trust Lawyer Now
+Talk to a Medicaid Asset Protection Trust Lawyer in Manhattan Now

 If you need to set up a Medicaid asset protection trust or need assistance with any other part of estate planning, contact Chaves Perlowitz Luftig LLP today.
 Our experienced team can help you plan for your next move and beyond by talking through what estate planning options could work best for you.
 Whether you need to create a Medicaid asset protection trust in New York, or need us to handle any other part of estate planning, we’re here for you.